VNTHSY/Vanthasy/README.md

 Contributions are welcome.
 Please fork the repository and submit pull requests with your proposed changes.

 ## License
-(c) 2024 Matt James and contributors.
+(c) 2024 Vanthasy.
 All rights reserved.
 Licensed under the MIT License.